xiekunwhy/bsa/README.md

 # bsa
 Bulked-Segregant Analysis using vcf file with or without parents.

+It's memory effecient and very fast, you can complete the analysis in about one hours  with only <4Gb RAM when there are ~10 millions markers in your vcf file.

+The most memory cosuming step is the slidding windows step, because the slidewindow.pl script need to read all avalible sites in index/ed/gst/fet file into RAM.

 # Dependences
 You need to install these dependence perl modules from cpan first